Carbon dioxide: History of discovery

 Carbon dioxide was the first gas to be described as a discrete substance.
 In about 1640, the Flemish chemist Jan Baptist van Helmont observed that when he burned charcoal in a closed vessel, the mass of the resulting ash was much less than that of the original charcoal.
-His interpretation was that the rest of the charcoal had been transmuted into an invisible substance he termed a "gas" or "wild spirit" (spiritus sylvestris).
+His interpretation was that the rest of the charcoal had been transmuted into an invisible substance he termed a "gas" (from Greek "chaos") or "wild spirit" (spiritus sylvestris).

 The properties of carbon dioxide were further studied in the 1750s by the Scottish physician Joseph Black.
 He found that limestone (calcium carbonate) could be heated or treated with acids to yield a gas he called "fixed air".
 He observed that the fixed air was denser than air and supported neither flame nor animal life.
 Black also found that when bubbled through limewater (a saturated aqueous solution of calcium hydroxide), it would precipitate calcium carbonate.
 He used this phenomenon to illustrate that carbon dioxide is produced by animal respiration and microbial fermentation.
 In 1772, English chemist Joseph Priestley published a paper entitled Impregnating Water with Fixed Air in which he described a process of dripping sulfuric acid (or oil of vitriol as Priestley knew it) on chalk in order to produce carbon dioxide, and forcing the gas to dissolve by agitating a bowl of water in contact with the gas.